 - Food and Health Communications provides free recipes that are high in fiber, low in fat and sodium and are based on whole grains, vegetables, beans and fruit.
 They are easy to make using common ingredients and best of all they are well-tested and taste great.

-- Delicious Decisions from the American Heart Association is an online cookbook that lets you search for heart healthy recipes.
+- Healthy for Good from the American Heart Association is an online cookbook that lets you search for heart healthy recipes.

 Resources for Physical Activity

 - The ADPH Nutrition and Physical Activity Division and the iChoices Wellness Program present Healthy Activity for Everyone, a video series showcasing short workouts devoted to arms, abs, legs and the total body.

 - The Physical Activity Guidelines for Americans provide science-based information concerning the health benefits of physical activity, types and amounts of physical activity recommended for your health, ways to be more physically active, and ways to reduce risks of activity-related injury.

 - A program of the YMCA, Y5210 is a simple, teachable concept that was created to teach kids to make good choices every day for a healthy mind and body.

 - American College of Sports Medicine's mission is devoted to public awareness and education about the positive aspects of physical activity for people of all ages, from all walks of life.

 - The Community Guide's systematic review of the effectiveness of selected population-based interventions designed to increase levels of physical activity focused on interventions in three areas: informational approaches to increasing physical activity; behavioral and social approaches to increasing physical activity; and environmental and policy changes to increasing physical activity.

 - Get Moving Alabama is an initiative of the Alabama Obesity Task Force promoting physical activity to improve health and quality of life.
 Get Moving Alabama posts information and tips on ways to get moving on their social media sites, including Facebook, Instagram and Twitter.